What to Wear to a Spartan Race

 Wear your Spartan headband (issued at the race) for identification on the course.

 You may enjoy wearing headphones for training, but it is dangerous to wear them during a race.
-Missing the call of someone trying to pass you or a volunteer explaining the obstacle is inconsiderate, but not hearing the warning of someone falling from Twister is dangerous.
+Blocking the call of someone trying to pass you or a volunteer explaining the obstacle is inconsiderate, but not hearing the warning of someone falling from Twister is dangerous.

 Keep these functional fashion tips in mind as you prepare to run your first Spartan Race.
 The clothes you choose to wear are important, but don’t get too hung up about finding the perfect gear.
 Your first race is going to be an experiment; and only an elite few will be vying for the podium.
 So, enjoy the race while taking notes of what worked and what didn’t.
 Continue that evolution until you find the gear that works best for you.